esp-rs/rust-build/README.md

 git clone https://github.com/esp-rs/rust-build.git
 cd rust-build
 ./install-rust-toolchain.sh
+. export-esp.sh
 ```

 Run `./install-rust-toolchain.sh --help` for more information about arguments.

-Export variables are displayed at the end of the script.
-> **Note**
-> If the export variables are added to the shell startup script, the shell may need to be refreshed.

 Installation of different version of the toolchain:

 ```
-./install-rust-toolchain.sh --toolchain-version 1.63.0.2 --export-file export-esp-rust.sh
+./install-rust-toolchain.sh --toolchain-version 1.64.0.0
-source export-esp-rust.sh
+. export-esp.sh
 ```

+#### Set up the environment variables
+We need to update enviornment variables as some of the installed tools are not
+yet added to the PATH environment variable, we also need to add LIBCLANG_PATH
+environment variable to avoid conflicts with the system Clang.
+The enviroment
+variables that we need to update are shown at the end of the install script and
+stored in an export file.
+By default this export file is `export-esp.sh` but can
+be modified with the `-f|--export-file` argument.

+We must set the environmet variables in every terminal session.

+> **Note**
+> If the export variables are added to the shell startup script, the shell may need to be refreshed.

 #### Arguments
 - `-b|--build-target`: Comma separated list of targets [`esp32,esp32s2,esp32s3,esp32c3,all`].
 Defaults to: `esp32,esp32s2,esp32s3`
 - `-c|--cargo-home`: Cargo path.
 - `-d|--toolchain-destination`: Toolchain instalation folder.
 Defaults to: `<rustup_home>/toolchains/esp`
 - `-e|--extra-crates`: Extra crates to install.
 Defaults to: `ldproxy cargo-espflash`
 - `-f|--export-file`: Destination of the export file generated.
+Defaults to: `export-esp.sh`
 - `-i|--installation-mode`: Installation mode: [`install, reinstall, uninstall`].
 Defaults to: `install`
 - `-k|--minified-llvm`: Use minified LLVM.
 Possible values: [`YES, NO`].
 Defaults to: `YES`
 - `-l|--llvm-version`: LLVM version.